geraldohomero/blog/content/personal projects/1732969205483-Admissions-Process/index.md

 tags: ["Personal Projects", "Web Development", "React", "Vite", "Data Visualization", "Data Analysis", "Vercel"]
 ---

-This project analyses the admissions process for the **2024-2025 academic year** in two PhD programs.
+This project analyzes the admissions process for the **2024-2025 academic year** in two PhD programs.
 It includes two main PhD programs in History: **Federal University of Juiz de Fora (UFJF)** and **Federal University of São Paulo (Unifesp)**.
 Gathering data from the project analysis.

+This is an exploratory project, conducted as a test and out of curiosity about the programs in question.
+It also aims to put into practice some data analysis techniques.

 [Demo](https://processo-seletivo-2024-2025.vercel.app/)